maxlinde/baymedr/README.md

 interim analyses.
 This is considered a bad practice within the frequentist framework because it would result in an inflated Type I error rate (e.g., Schönbrodt et al., 2017).
-Furthermore, null hypothesis significance tests and the corresponding *p*-values do not allow for the quantification of evidence for the null hypothesis (e.g., Wagenmakers et al., 2018).
+Furthermore, null hypothesis significance testing and the corresponding *p*-values do not allow for the quantification of evidence for the null hypothesis (e.g., Wagenmakers et al., 2018).
 The Bayesian framework remedies this shortcoming, which is particularly important for the equivalence design (van Ravenzwaaij et al., 2019).
 Lastly, in some situations the frequentist approaches to equivalence and non-inferiority tests bear certain interpretational ambiguities.
 For instance, when the confidence interval of the difference between the two group means fully lies between the non-inferiority margin and 0, this means that the experimental group is non-inferior with regard to the non-inferiority margin but inferior with regard to 0.
 The same applies to the equivalence design (van Ravenzwaaij et al., 2019).
 Fortunately, these ambiguities are fully resolved within the Bayesian framework.
 For a more thorough discussion of Bayesian advantages, see, for example, Wagenmakers et al. (2018).

 ## Installation and attaching